agra-uni-bremen/coverage-vp/README.md

 ## Installation

 Refer to the original [installation][symex-vp install] instructions.
-Contrary to vanilla symex-vp, this repository also includes bundled a slightly modified version of [clover][clover github].
+Contrary to vanilla SymEx-VP, this repository also bundles a slightly modified version of [clover][clover github].

 ## Acknowledgements